-Electromobility is now regarded as the key to climate-friendly driving practices due to the fact that electric vehicles generate significantly less carbon dioxide per kilometre than vehicles with conventional combustion engines - especially in combination with electricity generated from renewable sources.
+Electromobility is now regarded as the key to climate-friendly driving practices because electric vehicles generate significantly less carbon dioxide per kilometer than vehicles with conventional combustion engines - especially in combination with electricity generated from renewable sources.
 At the same time, the energy storage systems used by electric vehicles can compensate for fluctuations in the electricity grid by means of wind and solar power, thereby supporting the expansion and market integration of these energy sources.